 If any of the PC boards fail, they are easily removed from the instrument and replaced with a spare.
+It is recommended that the metering printed circuit board and sensor be replaced as a unit because they are electronically matched to optimize response time.
 This ease in disassembly and replacement substantially reduces instrument downtime.